-Independent Showcases allow artists, managers, and agents to capitalize on the avid audience of presenters planning their upcoming seasons.
-In 2016, more than 200 independent and group independent showcases were listed in the Conference publications as taking place at or near the Conference venue(s) over the four-day event.
+Independent showcasing allows artists, managers, and agents to capitalize on the avid audience of presenters planning their upcoming seasons.
+In recent years, more than 200 independent and group independent showcases were listed in the Conference publications as taking place at or near the Conference venue(s) over the four-day event.

 Arts Midwest strongly encourages scheduling showcases during the dates and times below, which do not conflict with any official Conference events or programming.
 The Conference will not promote or publish listings for performances scheduled outside of these times.